Skip to content

 Internal Coordination

-Document the ways in which your organization coordinates resource development efforts with financial management efforts and with marketing and communication efforts.
+Document the ways in which your organization coordinates resource development efforts with financial management and marketing and communication strategies.

 Role Descriptions

-NOTE: The documentation on the requirements requesting explanation need not be lengthy.
-Clear, concise statements on how the organization meets the requirement listed are sufficient.
+NOTE: The documentation of the requested requirements does not need to be lengthy.
+Clear, concise statements on how the organization meets badging goals are sufficient.
 In most cases, three or four sentences should suffice.